zchen1018/Stat628DS/Group1Pres.md

 Stationary Test
 ========================================================

-In order to see if the difference in AQI reported by China and U.S.exsit.
-We need to check the stationarity of this time series.
+In order to see if the difference in AQI reported by China and U.S. exsits, we check the stationarity of this time series with ADF test.
-Here we use the ADF test to test the stationarity.

 <img src="Group1Pres-figure/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />